enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 > If you're not a fan of kittens, you're welcome to substitute a different keyword in the URLs.
 No judgments.

 ### Directory Structure
+After following the guide, your directory structure will be like below.
 ```none
 + App
 	+ src						<-- All of our source code